• Skip to primary navigation

 • Vegetable broth will add more flavor, but you can use water to cook the lentils as well.

-• Storage: If possible, store topping separately from bread to prevent sogginess.
-Store for up to 4 days in the refrigerator.
+• Storage: Transfer sloppy joe mixture to an airtight container and store up to 4 days in the refrigerator.

-• To reheat: Place sloppy joe filling in a saucepan over medium-low heat and stir occasionally until warm throughout, around 10 minutes.
+• How to reheat: Place sloppy joe filling in a saucepan over medium-low heat and stir occasionally until warm throughout, around 10 minutes.

 Nutrition